 teacher.
 The Deputy Principal works in partnership with the Principal in all areas of the school

-The e-Learning Coordinator develops IT general capability aspects of the Australian Curriculum and
+The IT/e-Learning Coordinator develops IT general capability aspects of the Australian Curriculum and

 supports teachers to develop IT skills and e-Learning strategies with students.
-She also liaises with
+He also liaises with

-the IT SSO and Principal regarding ongoing improvements to the school’s IT hardware, software and
+the IT SSO, IT contractor and Principal regarding ongoing improvements to the school’s IT hardware, software and

 Staff work collaboratively as a whole and within Teams.
 We have 4 Learning Teams: Early Years,